Coronavirus and Nanny Employment:

-Current Government Guidelines (24th March):
+Current Government Guidelines:

-Anyone with a new continuous cough or high temperature (37.8 degrees or above), however mild, is advised to self-isolate for 7 days.
+Anyone with a new continuous cough or high temperature (37.8 degrees or above), however mild, must self-isolate for 7 days.
 If you live with other people, they should stay at home for 14 days from the day the first person got symptoms.
 If anyone in your household is showing symptoms, you should also stay at home for 14 days.
 Read the NHS stay at home advice here.

 We are taking every precaution to ensure our nannies and clients stay safe by following official Government Guidelines and NHS Advice.
-It is our priority to help prevent the spread of the virus and follow the advice of health officials.
+It is our priority to help prevent the spread of the virus and follow

 Guidelines for our Nannies